cameronnhimes/DigitalMediaBlog1/README.md

 <!-- badges: end -->

-The goal of DigitalMediaBlog1 is to ...
+The goal of DigitalMediaBlog1 is to experiment with Distill as part of a GW course.

+The website assocaited with this repo is located at: